-Christmas Angels on Salt Spring Island (a short story)
+Christmas Angels on Salt Spring Island (short story) by Leanne Dyck

 This short story was recently published in the literary journal Canadian Stories...

 I'd like to offer it to you today with a little Christmas cheer...

 quickly approached and I knew my entire extend family would gather—as they did

 every year.
 They’d talk, laugh, exchange gifts and enjoy delicious food.
 They

 would—I wouldn’t, not any longer.
 My husband and I had moved from Manitoba

 three provinces away to British Columbia.